apache/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XPATCH http://ip:port/mailRepositories/var%2Fmail%2Ferror%2F/mails?action=reprocess
 ```

-Additional query paramaters are supported:
+Additional query parameters are supported:
  - `queue` allow you to target the mail queue you want to enqueue the mails in.
  - `processor` allow you to overwrite the state of the reprocessing mails, and thus select the processors they will start their processing in.